 5. Decode the message

 Scramble the sentences in a short passage by changing the order of the words, and give it to your child to unscramble.
 Once the child unscrambles the sentence, ask them to write the sentence in their own words within the stipulated time.
 Unscrambling the sentences and rewriting them hone their analytical and language skills.
+When doing this, bear in mind the child’s developmental stage and set sentences that you are sure the child will be able to unscramble.

 6. Identify the country or location